 Session description offers and answers

-It is is customary in telecommunication applications that one user calls another user.
+It is customary in telecommunication applications that one user calls another user.
 In the WebRTC architecture, this is accomplished by creating a PeerConnection object and, consequently, creating an offer and sending it to the user who is being called.
 The creation of the PeerConnection was already described above, an offer is created by calling its createOffer method (cf. Dutton 2012).

 peerConnection.createOffer(setLocalAndSendMessage, onSignalingError, mediaConstraints);